panzarino/Drawable.Chart.js/docs/index.md

 }
 var myChart = new DrawableChart("myChart", options);
 ```

-> This code creates a drawable chart that has green filled dots with a black outline.
-> The line connecting the dots is red and
-> the fill color under the line is a transparent blue.

 You can create charts with your own colors using the following options.
 rgba or hex values can be used for all options.